 We want to research to help you.
 We will travel anywhere in the state of California to discuss your legal rights.
 Are you concerned about COVID?
 So are we.
 We can do the counseling remotely, via Zoom or in a safe location.
 And the consultation is free.
 We also promise not to ask for a penny unless we recover for you.

 Michael Ehline is the head attorney at the Ehline Law Firm APLC, based out of Los Angeles.
 He and his team of skilled attorneys specialize in personal injury and veterans’ cases.
 A veteran himself, Ehline served in the United States Marine Corps.
 He believes in the undeniable bond between vets and the responsibility of the nation to keep care of them both abroad and at home.
 As a disabled vet himself, Ehline’s number one task in his law firm is to take care of his comrades in arms.

 No matter what the branch, Ehline Law is here for you.
-If the confusing mix of info, forms, and agencies have got you confused, that is what we are here for.
+If the confusing mix of info, forms, and agencies has got you confused, that is what we are here for.
 We fight to the end.
-In my time in the Corps, I was just doing my part.
+In my time in the Corps, I was doing my part.
 However, I saw true heroes wear the uniform.
 It is the honor of my life to have served alongside them.
 If you need any help with any issues listed above, call the number below or reach out to me 24 / 7.
-Contact us any time, day or night, seven days a week for more info at email@example.com.
+Contact us any time, day or night, seven days a week, for more info at firstname.lastname@example.org.